 - Cross-database search — search all of the databases at once, plus you can narrow down your search with a few easy clicks.

 - Need help with your research?
-Chat with a librarian Monday-Friday, 9 a.m.-3 p.m. from our the library’s homepage.
-You can also email us at firstname.lastname@example.org or contact a librarian directly and we’ll get back to you ASAP.
+You can email us at email@example.com or contact a librarian directly and we’ll get back to you ASAP.

-- Even though interlibrary loan is not available, the librarians will still be able to help you find ebooks and/or articles to fit your research needs.
+- If you can’t make it into the library, librarians will still be able to help you find ebooks and/or articles to fit your research needs.

 Need something to keep you entertained?
 The Wyoming State Library offers many ebooks and audiobooks for all ages.

 Available online only: 9 a.m.-6 p.m., Tuesday-Thursday and 9 a.m.-Noon on Friday.